GODELEV/Water-V0.1/README.md

 ---

-## 🟢 Should You Mark It a Success?
+## 🟢 Should Our Mark It a Success?
 **YES.**

+Because
-Because your goals were:
+our goals were:

 ✅ Train a new architecture from scratch